 MUCS 324.
 Art Song Literature.
 Definition and development of the lied, melodie, lirica da camera, and British and American art song to the present time; discussions of the form as it relates to Spanish, Scandinavian, and Slavic contributions.
 Alternate years; offered fall in odd years.
 (2)

 MUCS 335.
 Music of the African Diaspora.
 A general overview of major African-derived musical practices scattered throughout the world.
 Emphasis on the diasporal unities that are common features in style traits, representative genres, and social trends present in music of the Americas, Caribbean, and Africa.
 Alternate years; offered fall in even years.
-Diversity designation.
+Legacy diversity designation.
 (2)

 MUCS 355.
 American Music.
 An historical overview of the major musical genres, styles, and performers of music of the United States; focuses on concert music, folk music, popular music, jazz, and other forms of social music in the United States.
 Alternate years; offered spring in odd years.
 (2)

 MUCS 356.
 Jazz History.
 Provides a general overview of the major jazz styles prominent in the United States during the 20th century.
 Particular attention is given the role of instrumental performance trends, the emergence of representative genres, key performers, and social trends that influenced jazz.
 Alternate years; offered spring in even years.
-Diversity designation.
+Legacy diversity designation.
 (2)

 MUCS 361.
 Twentieth-Century Music.
 Consideration of prominent streams of musical practice, important contributors, along with related issues and controversies of the twentieth century.
 Emphasis on significant works and emerging stylistic elements.
+Offered spring semester only.

 MUCS 363.
 Introduction to Music Research and Bibliography.
 Techniques in musical research with attention to data control, writing style, and format procedures.
 Major categories of musical bibliography, including comprehensive exposure to reference sources.
 Selected problems in music history requiring bibliographic solution.
 Manuscript work, major institutional collection; issues and sources in the history of music theory and criticism.
 Alternate years; offered fall in even years.
 (2)